Escape from Mr. Lemoncello's Library (film): Plot

-Kyle Keeley is an imaginative young boy who loves to solve puzzles created by famous game designer Mr. Luigi Lemoncello.
-One day, Lemoncello unveils his newest creation: a high tech library in which he selects twelve young children to solve puzzles and riddles and whoever gets out first will be the new spokesperson for all things Lemoncello.

-The twelve are selected: Kyle, his adventurous best friend Akimi, bookworm Sierra, nerd Andrew Peckleman, bully Charles Chiltington, popular girl Haley Daley, Rose Vermette, helpful Miguel Fernandez, Yasmeen Smith-Snyder, over-eager Kayla Carson, Sean Keegan, and Bridgette Wadge.
+Kyle Keeley is an imaginative young boy who loves to solve puzzles created by game designer Luigi Lemoncello.
+One day, Lemoncello unveils his newest creation: a high tech library in which he selects twelve young children to solve puzzles and riddles.
+Whoever gets out first will be the new spokesperson for Lemoncello.
+Kyle is selected for the challenge alongside his best friend Akimi, Sierra, Andrew Peckleman, Charles Chiltington, Haley Daley, Rose Vermette, Miguel Fernandez, Yasmeen Smith-Snyder, Kayla Carson, Sean Keegan, and Bridgette Wadge.
+Upon entering the library, Bridgette and Sean forfeit after learning how difficult the challenge is going to be.
+Shortly afterward, Kayla is disqualified after taking a library card against the rules.

-Upon entering the library, Lemoncello and his assistant Dr. Zinchenko explain how difficult it is going to be and that they can use the devices they are given to opt out which opens a trap door that takes them out of the library.
-This causes Bridgette and Sean to forfeit and go home.
-Afterwards, the rules are explained and they are all given a library card which Kayla takes and hits causing her to be eliminated since she did not listen to the rules.
-After that, the challenge begins.

-Upon solving the first clue, Chiltington reveals his sly and bullying self when he lies to Yasmeen causing her to be eliminated.
+Upon solving the first clue, Chiltington lies to Yasmeen, causing her to be eliminated.
 Afterwards, they are given four rooms designed based on book genres: horror, fantasy, classic, and children.
-A holographic librarian named Ms. Tobin appears and explains the rules of entering the room including you can only enter each room once.
+A holographic librarian named Ms. Tobin appears and explains the rules of entering the room, including that one can only enter each room once.

-Miguel eagerly offers to enter the horror room to get the clue, but he soon becomes terrified by Count Dracula, Frankenstein's monster, and a werewolf and opts out before he can reach The Tell-Tale Heart.
-Chiltington also gets Rose to opt out due to her own fear.
-Getting fed up with one another, the six remaining children divide into two teams: on one is Chiltington, Haley, and Andrew and on the other one is Kyle, Akimi, and Sierra.
+Miguel eagerly offers to enter the horror room to get the clue, but is terrified and opts out before he can reach The Tell-Tale Heart.
+Chiltington gets Rose to opt out due to her own fear.
+Fed up with one another, the six remaining children divide into two teams: on one is Chiltington, Haley, and Andrew and on the other one is Kyle, Akimi, and Sierra.

-While Kyle's team enters the classic room where they had to ride flying books to solve a clue, Chiltington's team enters the children's section where Chiltington works to put Humpty Dumpty together while Peckleman meets Charlotte from Charlotte's Web and Mother Goose.
-Both respective teams manage to receive their clues although Chiltington lies to everyone he forgot the clue in the children's section.
-This causes Haley to attempt to get it back, but is disqualified by Ms. Tobin for trying to go back inside: a rule which she did not listen to due to her doing selfies which Ms. Tobin is familiar with.
-She is sent down the trap door and is deposited outside as the crowd laughs at her.
-Lemoncello talks to Dr. Z about Chiltington's trickeries as Dr. Z leaves to go deal with a glitch involving Wilbur the Pig.
+While Kyle's team enters the classic room, Chiltington's team enters the children's section.
+Both respective teams manage to receive their clues, although Chiltington lies to everyone that he forgot the clue in the children's section.
+This causes Haley to attempt to get it back, but is disqualified by Ms. Tobin for trying to go back inside: a rule which she did not listen to.